wpmed/mdwiki-cacher/README.md

 ## Executables

-mdwiki-cacher.wsgi - replies to requests from cache
+mdwiki-cacher.wsgi - replies to requests using cache

+## lists

+full combined list is mdwikimed.tsv